thetloffline/sema-theme/README.md

-# sema
+# sema-theme
-all the stuff
+all WP theme files are here